jks-prv/Beagle_SDR_GPS/README.md

 ### Status

-Give the live prototype receiver a try at the link above.
+Give the live receiver a try at the link above.
 You'll need a recent version of a modern web browser that supports HTML5.
 The web interface works, with lots of problems, on iPad.
 But there is no mobile version of the interface yet.

 The files of a KiCAD PCB layout of the cape are included.
-However this PCB has *not* yet been fabricated pending feedback from the [design review document](http://www.jks.com/docs/wrx/wrx.design.review.pdf).
-Please feel free to include your comments on the design (I need all the advice I can get).
-The active antenna and injector have only had their schematics captured.
+This PCB has been fabricated in prototype quantities.
+Please email me any comments you have after reviewing the design document above (I need all the advice I can get).
+The active antenna and injector PCBs have been fabricated and are undergoing development.

 ### Objectives